-Potential reach is the amount of people you have as followers or friends on social media.
+Potential reach is the number of people you have as followers or friends on social media.
 For example, if you have 3,500 followers on Twitter, then the potential reach is 3,500.
-You have to take into account that if someone shares you post and that person has 2,000 followers, your potential reach moves up to 5,500.
+You have to take into account that if someone shares your post and that person has 2,000 followers, your potential reach moves up to 5,500.

 The actual reach tends to be a lot lower than the potential reach; this how many people actually see your post on social media.

 Increasing Your Reach on Any Social Network

 Here are three separate ways that you can build your reach on any social media.
 Sure there are some things you can do to each (Facebook, Twitter, Instagram, Pinterest, LinkedIn), but here’s a small list of things to help without using different methods.
 Here are a few experiments you can run: